Enjoy Travel to Japan!

 Frequently Asked Questions

-A. Tea-picking experiences are often offered for limited periods from spring through autumn, especially around the first tea harvest season.
-Fields can be bright with strong sun and reflection, so a hat and sunscreen are essential, and a small bag for picked leaves helps keep both hands free.
-Dates can be limited, so once your itinerary is set, booking early is reassuring.
+A. Tea-picking experiences are often offered for limited periods from spring to autumn, especially during the new tea season.
+Tea fields can be bright and reflective, so a hat and sunscreen are essential, and carrying a small bag for the leaves keeps both hands free and makes the work easier.

-A. Around Makinohara, places such as Greenpia Makinohara may offer tea-picking programs.
-Some sessions may not allow late arrivals, so if you drive, aiming to arrive about 10 minutes early and using the restroom beforehand helps.
-Dates can be limited, so once your itinerary is set, booking early is reassuring.
+A. In the Makinohara area, tea-picking programs may be offered at places such as Grinpia Makinohara.
+Some sessions do not allow late arrivals, so if you are driving, aiming to arrive 10 minutes early and using the restroom first is a good idea.
+Experience dates are limited, so booking early once your trip is decided is the safer option.

-A. For a first try, sencha is a safe pick because the aroma is easy to recognize, and choosing between deep-steamed (fukamushi) and light-steamed styles based on preference can help avoid disappointment.
-If you’re unsure, buying several small packs to compare and then ordering your favorite later is a smart approach.
-Dates can be limited, so once your itinerary is set, booking early is reassuring.
+A. If it is your first time, sencha is a safe choice because its aroma is easy to understand, and choosing between deep-steamed and light-steamed styles based on your taste helps avoid disappointment.
+If you are unsure, buying several small packs to compare and then ordering your favorite later is a smart way to shop.

 Nearby Recommended Spots